stephanie-roe/art-access/README.md

 ## Features

 - Upon page load, the user is presented with works of art to browse.
-- Using a live search, the user can type in an artist's name and see a list of their works (or an error message if no works exist).
+- Using a live search, the user can type in an artist's name and see a list of their works (or an error message if no works exist for that query).
 - When a user clicks on a work of art, they are able to review the extended details of that piece.
 - Users can add pieces to their personal collection.
 - Users can utilize the forward/backward arrows to navigate their history on the site and can share a specific URL pertaining to each work of art.